 This quiet little lake is about 25 minutes outside of town but it is worth mentioning here.
 Situated in the agricultural fields is a small reservoir and wildlife area.
 Valley Recreation District owns and maintains 40 acres at Wilson Lake, which includes a five-acre grassy park, picnic areas, a shoreline with sandy beaches and boat docks

 The main area along the shore has boating, fishing, swimming and camping.
-The large grassy areas accommodates campers high near the docks and swim beach.
+The large grassy areas accommodates campers right near the docks and swim beach.

 - Location 700 S 1975 E, Hazelton, ID